-A software development kit (SDK) is a pack of tools you need for the faster development process and prevention of errors in the software you’re creating.
+A software development kit (SDK) is a pack of tools you need to make an AR app development process faster and prevent errors in the software you’re creating.
 With SDK on hand, special features can be added to your product.
-However, it’s not easy to choose an AR software development kit, especially when you face the fact of availability of numerous tools in the market nowadays.
+However, it’s not easy to choose an augmented reality software development kit, especially when you face the fact of the availability of numerous tools in the market nowadays.

 How to choose the right SDK?

-There are many factors you need to consider including project goals, management style and most importantly the tech stack of the app you are creating.
+There are many factors you need to consider including augmented reality project goals, management style, and most importantly the tech stack of the app you are creating.
 It is also important to note the following: